 Action #1.7 - Project staff recruitment: although internal recruitment has the advantage of contracting staff that is familiar with the corporate culture of the executing agency (hence, being more swiftly operational), development project implementation requires specific managerial skills that only external staff can master through experience with the donor community; in addition, there is always a risk that internal staff on secondment for specific projects will be still required to perform regular activities in addition to his project-specific tasks.

-Strict recruitment procedures should be followed up with more emphasis on the managerial skills of the potential candidates than on their technical knowledge on agro-biodiversity (e.g. similar experience in managing development projects).
+There is therefore a need to analyse whether internal and/or external recruitments are most appropriate for this type of project; whatever the case, strict recruitment procedures should be followed up with more emphasis on the managerial skills of the potential candidates than on their technical knowledge on agro-biodiversity (e.g. similar experience in managing development projects).

 Action #1.8 - Exit strategy: projects should have a clear exit strategy with specific activities that will ensure continuity of the project’s achievements; this strategy should be adopted by project’s mid-term although the concept and approach should have been agreed upon right at inception stage; in any case, by mid-term, the project’s staff should be able to identify the critical pathways that would need attention for ensuring project’s sustainability (whether it is scaling up, replication or just maintaining assets) and define activities with corresponding milestones which their completion means official project results’ handing over.